Product Overview

 Product detail pages bring together metadata, versions, context documents, SBOM evidence sets, related SRP submissions, and audit history in one place.

-Teams can upload supporting documents — security architecture, threat models, user manuals, release notes, test reports — to help reviewers and AI analysis understand the product.
-Documents can apply to all versions or a specific version.
-Archived documents remain in history but are removed from future analysis.
-Original files are retained in object storage and available through secure download links.
+Supporting files (security architecture, threat models, user manuals, release notes, test reports) apply to all versions or a specific version.
+Archived files are removed from future analysis context, and original files are retained in Object Storage with secure 5-minute pre-signed links.

 Evidence, Analysis, And Triage